-However, if a paying parent has more than one source of income, they can have more than 40% of their wage or salary deducted.
+However, if a paying parent has more than 1 source of income, they can have more than 40% of their wage or salary deducted.
 We'll advise you how much to deduct.

-Information about your employees' child support commitments are confidential and should not be disclosed to anyone except Child Support staff and the employee.
+Your employees' child support information and commitments are confidential and should not be disclosed to anyone except our child support staff and the employee.